rsahlin/varg-engine/README.md

 This has been known for over 100 years and is given by the Fresnel equations - the fulcrum of physically correct shading.

 So, let's use the following
-IOR - with angle of incidence we get reflection and transmission.
+-IOR - with angle of incidence we get reflection and transmission.
+-Absorption factor - amount of transmitted light that is absorbed in the material.
+-Reflection color - how the material colors the reflected light.
+-Transmission color - how the material colors the transmitted light.
+-Surface dispersion - how the material disperses light on a micro-surface level.
+In my opinion this is an anomaly.
+It is needed for some cases of roughness, though I really dislike the roughness property - we are not _really_ modelling the surface roughness per se.
+What we are modelling is a theoretic model of how light is scattered by a micro-surface geometry.
+Using this model light is broken down into fractions - maybe somewhat plausible for some cases of 'diffuse' refraction - the incoming light is scaled [0.0 - 1.0] based on roughness.
+Clearly not what happens to reflected light - this issue is also connected to the omission of lightsource solid angle - for instance in the glTF datamodel.

 ## VARG - Engine